Secure Summation via Subset Sums: A New Primitive for Privacy-Preserving Distributed Machine Learning: Proposed Solution: Secure Summation via Subset Sums (S5)

-SecGD operates in the group \(\Z_{2^m}^d\), to which real valued vectors must be mapped.
-In each training iteration, the server sends the current parameters \(w^t\) to the clients, which then compute the gradients \(g_i^t\) w.r.t. their local dataset.
-They sample \(K=dm/2\) random seeds, use them to generate \(K\) uniformly random vectors in \(\Z_{2^m}^d\) and subtract them from their gradient to obtain \(\tilde{g}_i^t\).
-Then they send \(\tilde{g}_i^t\) and the random seeds through an anonymization network to the server.
-The server uses the seeds to generate the corresponding random vectors, and adds them to the vectors \(\tilde{g}_i^t\) it has received to get the global gradient \(g^t\), which it uses to update the model parameters.
-See \Figref{fig:protocol} for a graphical overview of SecGD.
+S5 operates in the group \(\Z_{2^m}^d\), to which real valued vectors must be mapped.
+The server first sends the query parameter vector \(p\) to the clients, which then compute the summands \(s_i\) w.r.t.\ their local dataset.
+They sample \(K=dm/2\) random seeds, use them to generate \(K\) uniformly random vectors in \(\Z_{2^m}^d\) and add them to their summand to obtain \(\tilde{s}_i\).
+Then they send \(\tilde{s}_i\) and the random seeds to the server through a mixnet.
+The server uses the seeds to generate the corresponding random vectors, and subtracts them from the vectors \(\tilde{s}_i\) it has received, obtaining the sum \(s\).
+See \Figref{fig:protocol} for a graphical overview of S5.